Bucket List Kauai: 40 Unforgettable Things to See, Do, and Eat! 🌈🌺🍧

 Perched on a cliffside at the Kilauea Point National Wildlife Refuge, this historic lighthouse is a prime spot for birdwatching and breathtaking coastal views.
 During winter, you might even spot whales offshore!

-Just remember, when it does reopen, you need a reservation to visit the lighthouse (not for the lookout point).
+Don’t forget that you do need a reservation to visit the lighthouse.
 Reservations can be made up to 2 months in advance on Recreation.gov.

 7. Fern Grotto River Cruise